APB I2C SLAVE

 Block Architecture

-I2C slave contains i2c peripheral interface and APB slave interface.
-There are FIFOs and registers for handling communication with external I2C controllers.
+I2C slave contains I2C slave interface and APB slave interface.
+There are FIFOs and CSRs for handling communication with external I2C controllers.

 The figure below is a high-level block diagram of the I2C Slave:-